transilvlad/dnsblchk/PACKAGING.md

 # Packaging Guide

-This guide explains how to package the `dnsblchk` application into an RPM for easy distribution and installation on RPM‑based Linux systems (Rocky Linux, AlmaLinux, Fedora) as well as produce Debian/Ubuntu `.deb` packages.
+This guide explains how to package the `dnsblchk` application into an RPM for easy distribution and installation on RPM-based Linux systems (Rocky Linux, AlmaLinux, Fedora) as well as produce Debian/Ubuntu `.deb` packages.

 ## Supported RPM Platforms
 Use one (or more) of:
 - Rocky Linux (RHEL community rebuild)
 - AlmaLinux (RHEL community rebuild)
-- Fedora (fast‑moving, newer toolchains)
+- Fedora (fast-moving, newer toolchains)

-These instructions avoid legacy platform assumptions and work with any current RHEL‑compatible distribution.
+These instructions avoid legacy platform assumptions and work with any current RHEL-compatible distribution.

 ## Automated Build (GitHub Actions) – RPM & DEB
 A unified GitHub Actions workflow (`.github/workflows/build-packages.yml`) builds:
 - RPM packages (matrix: Rocky Linux 9, AlmaLinux 9, Fedora latest)
 - Debian/Ubuntu `.deb` package (ubuntu-latest)
-- Multi‑arch Docker images (amd64/arm64) for tagged releases
+- Multi-arch Docker images (amd64/arm64) for tagged releases

 ### How it Works
 - The workflow runs tests first, then builds RPMs and a DEB, then (on version tags) publishes release assets and pushes Docker images.
 - RPM builds happen inside container images for each target distro.
 - Debian build uses `debhelper` + `pybuild` with a single Python version for speed.
-- Docker build outputs a multi‑platform manifest including an image digest.
+- Docker build outputs a multi-platform manifest including an image digest.

 ### Downloading the RPMs
 1. Open the workflow run under the "Actions" tab.